-Buffalo grass is a subspecies of grass that is native to the Great Plains.
-Long before the first settlers built their homes in the Plains, huge herds of buffalos roamed free and fed on this grass, hence the name.
+Buffalograss is a species of grass that is native to the Great Plains of the United States.
+Long before the first settlers built their homes on the plains, huge herds of buffalo roamed free and fed on this grass, hence the name.
 It’s a warm-season grass with growing popularity as a low-maintenance option for turfgrass.
-One of Buffalo grass’s best qualities is its extreme drought resistance as it can survive on as little as one and a half inches of rainfall per month.
+One of Buffalograss’ best qualities is its drought resistance, as it can survive on as little as one and a half inches of rainfall per month.
 Lawn care for Buffalo grass is about as easy as it can be.

-Buffalo grass has a distinct blue-ish gray color and is soft in texture due to its thin leaves.
+Buffalograss has a distinct blue-ish gray color and is soft in texture due to its thin leaves.
 It stays relatively short, and even if left unmowed, the leaves fold over, giving it the appearance of being much shorter than it actually is.
-It grows rapidly by rhizomes, which means the root system grows horizontally underground and then shoots up new leaves.
+It grows by producing stolons, which are aboveground runners that produce new leaves as they grow across the ground.
 Because it is not a thick turfgrass, Buffalo grass is more susceptible to invasive weeds.

 Simple Lawn Solutions offers liquid lawn care products for all you need to maintain a beautiful, healthy lawn.
 Whether you are a novice or a professional, we make products that are easy enough for anyone to use and deliver the best possible results.